Introduction to Getting Data In

 - Create a support request to install the Add-on.

-- Configure an index on your Splunk Cloud instance.
+- Configure an index on your Splunk Cloud Platform instance.
 This index is going to be associated with your cloud input.

 - Perform any configurations needed on the cloud-based source that enables you to get data in.

 - Configure the Splunk Add-on on your Inputs Data Manager (IDM).

 - You will also need to configure inputs on the IDM.
 The IDM is responsible for data ingestion.